Coding in the Multimedia Browser

 MAXQDA will then mark the entire area between the two positions.
 The clip boundaries can be adjusted as usual with the small sliders.

 Displaying coded segments in the Multimedia Browser

-The coding is indicated by a horizontal coding strip in the "Multimedia Browser", the code name\subcode name appears on the left below the coding strip.
-In addition, the waveform is colored with the color of the code in the corresponding time domain.
+The coding is indicated by a horizontal coding strip in the “Multimedia Browser”, the code name appears on the left below the coding stripe.
+In addition, the waveform is colored with the color of the code in the corresponding time range.
 If several codings are superimposed, the color is mixed in the waveform.
-For encodings with an emoticode, the symbol is visualized on the coding strip.
+For coded segments with an emoticode, the symbol is visualized on the coding stripe.

 Clicking on a coding stripe selects the coded segment on the waveform.
 Double-clicking plays the clip.

 Right-clicking on a coding stripe opens a context menu containing the usual options:

 - Modify weight

 The display of the coding stripes can be adjusted.
 To do this, right-click in the grey area where the coding stripes are displayed; it is important not to click on a coding strip but next to it.
 The following dialog appears: